 I hate telling people this, but if you hope to work in film and/or television as an actor, you need to go where the work is.
 Now, that doesn’t necessarily doom you to living in Los Angeles or New York.
 BUT it does mean here in the southeast YOU WILL travel to the other sub markets in order to BE WHERE THE WORK IS.
-However, with the new bill passed here in Florida, it is the anticipation of the industry that production will definitely increase here.

 Step 3: Be Willing to Do What It Takes

 No, that doesn’t mean what you think it means.
 But you must be willing to do what it takes for the sake of your craft.
 You might ultimately have to sacrifice certain aspects of your life to ensure that you will have success as a working actor.

 You must take the time to master your craft.
 If that means sacrificing a relationship or a few friendships along the way, so be it.
 I know that sounds rather harsh, but acting is not a 9-5 job by any stretch.